Andy4495/SWI2C/README.md

 Future potential library updates:
 - Additional error checking
-- Generic size of read/write data bytes
+- Generic size of write data bytes
   - This is currently possible using the lower-level functions contained in the library.
-A future update may include a single-function-call method in addition to the current single and 2-byte data reads and writes.
+A future update may include a single-function-call method in addition to the current single and 2-byte data writes.

 References